 In your will, you decide the location of your burial or cremation, service type, details about organ donations, and any other last wishes you have.
 Most importantly, a will determines how you disburse your assets and personal possessions.
 It’s a no-hassle way to plan and care for your family’s most important members.

 Users can create a Power of Attorney for Property or Personal Care.
 A Power of Attorney for Property allows you to name the person as an agent to act on your estate if you’re incapacitated.
-It is crucial to create, review, and update your Power of Attorney for Property, given relationships or details may change over time.
+Creating, reviewing, and updating your Power of Attorney for Property is crucial, given relationships or details may change over time.

-Meanwhile, a Power of Attorney for Personal Care helps name a person who can make any decisions if you’re unable to, such as choosing a place to live and a medical treatment method.
+Meanwhile, a Power of Attorney for Personal Care helps name a person who can make any decisions if you cannot, such as choosing a place to live and a medical treatment method.

 Combined, these two Powers of Attorney ensure your interests and family members are in good financial hands in tough times.